dostonshernazarov/Shernazarov_robot/README.md

 # MyAssistantBot

 ## Overview
-MyAssistantBot is a personal assistant Telegram bot built using the aiogram 2.24 library.
+MyAssistantBot is a personal assistant Telegram bot built using  aiogram 2.24 library.
 The bot helps automate various tasks, provides convenient features to assist in daily activities, and facilitates communication through a Telegram channel.

 ## Features
 - **Task Automation**: Automate routine tasks.